 When it comes to yard space and home square footage, today’s new home communities offer homebuyers more for their money.
 In some cases, a small downtown condo will cost the same or more than a larger residence in a new home community.

 Peaceful and Quiet

-A more quiet, peaceful atmosphere is offered to residents of many new home communities today.
+New Communities often tend to be more quiet, and offer peaceful atmosphere to its residents.
 They’re just close enough to urban areas for convenience, but far away enough to provide a more serene way of life.